X

 Where do my children go?

-Beginning in September, for children from Kindergarten up to fifth grade, we celebrate Children's Liturgy of the Word during the 11:00 am Mass and the 1:00 pm Spanish Mass.
-We believe children should always take part in the celebration of the Liturgy so we invite you to bring them into the Mass.
+Beginning in September, for children from Kindergarten up to fifth grade, we celebrate Children's Liturgy of the Word during the 11:00 am Mass.
+We believe children should always take part in the celebration of the Liturgy, so we invite you to bring them into the Mass.
 We have no cry room.

 I’m not Catholic ... so, how do I know when to sit, stand and kneel?

 You are most welcome to attend our celebration.
 You can read from our hymnals as when to stand, sit, kneel and even what to respond.
-Mostly the physical movements you will simply follow those beside or behind you.
+Mostly the physical movements you will simply follow those beside or in front of you.
 You, as a non-Catholic, are not required to follow any movements but respectfully sit during our celebration.

 I’m not Catholic ... is it okay for me to participate in communion?